NODESPLIT/tz-brute/README.md

+# Tz-Brute
-# Tezos password bruteforcer using fundraiser tools
+Tezos password bruteforcer built on top of Arthur Breitman's fundraiser tools for validation.

 ## How to use:
 ##### Mac OS / Linux
-Firstly you'll need to install Python 3 if you don't have it already. pyenv is a great way to manage multiple python installations on Mac, if you want to use pyenv open up a Applications/Utilities/Terminal and run:
+Firstly you'll need to install Python 3 if you don't have it already.
+pyenv is a great way to manage multiple python installations, if you want to use pyenv open up a Terminal and run:
 ```bash
 curl -L https://github.com/pyenv/pyenv-installer/raw/master/bin/pyenv-installer | bash
 pyenv install 3.6.5
 pyenv global 3.6.5
 ```
-If you don't want to use pyenv you can download Python 3 here: https://www.python.org/downloads/
+If you don't want to use pyenv you can download Python 3 here:
+https://www.python.org/downloads/

 Next step is installing pip: